FromSoftware shows off 19 minutes of Elden Ring gameplay

 Elden Ring is coming to PS4, PS5, Windows PC, Xbox One and Xbox Series X/S on February 25th.
 This fantasy role-playing game is likely why you haven’t gotten a new A Song of Ice and Fire novel as the author George R.R.
 Martin collaborated with FromSoftware to create the lore of this upcoming game.

-If you signed up for the Closed Network Test for Elden Ring, the first session starts Friday, November 12th at 6am ET.
+If you signed up for the Closed Network Test for Elden Ring, the first session starts Friday, November 12th at 6am ET/3am PT.

 Source: Elden Ring